Last Updated on May 18, 2021 by queenie mak

 It might feel weird walking around naked or being in the pool naked with strangers and you might feel you need to cover yourself.
 But honestly, nobody really cares and everyone does the same thing.
-Don’t let this small detail deter you from experiencing something wonderful.
+Don’t let this small detail deter you from experiencing the hot springs.

 There is a long list of rules just at the entrance of Millenium Hot Spring.
 But in general, most hot spring facilities follow these guidelines:

-- The recommended duration in hot spring is 15 minutes at a time.
-You can go back into hot spring water but 3 times is the maximum
+- The recommended duration in hot springs is 15 minutes at a time.
+You can go back into hot spring water, but 3 times is the maximum

-- Do not use hot spring if you have heart problems, high blood pressure, or have an infectious disease
+- Do not use hot springs if you have heart problems, high blood pressure, or have an infectious disease.

-- For women, do not use hot spring during the menstrual period or while pregnant
+- For women, do not use hot springs during the menstrual period or while pregnant.

-- Don’t eat too much or consume any alcohol before using hot spring
+- Don’t eat too much or consume any alcohol before using hot springs.

 - Respect other people’s privacy.
 Photography is not allowed.